iOS – Programming a minimal Point SDK app

 The most notable of these additional features are:

 - Session Delegate – the BDPSessionDelegate protocol provides callbacks informing the application when Point SDK’s authentication state changes.
-The rules defined in Point Access will only be observed while authenticated.
+The rules defined in Canvas will only be observed while authenticated.
 Also, some methods of Point SDK classes may just be called while the application is in the authenticated state and will otherwise cause an exception to be thrown.
 Such restrictions are documented clearly in this API reference.
 It is only necessary to authenticate once during the runtime of the application.

 - Location Delegate – following the delegate pattern familiar throughout Apple’s Cocoa Touch frameworks, the